Queen's Edinburgh Rifles: Palestine

 52nd (L) Division spent months digging defences, suffering a steady trickle of casualties from shellfire and in raids.
 4th Royal Scots (the '1/' prefix was dropped now that the 2nd and 3rd Line battalions had been disbanded, see below) was now commanded by Lt-Col A.M.
 Mitchell.
 Several times the battalion sent patrols out into No man's land with a field telephone, then, having located the position of a Turkish standing patrol, called down artillery fire on it.
 By the autumn of 1917 the EEF had been revitalised by the arrival of Sir Edmund Allenby as commander-in-chief, and the next operation (the 3rd Battle of Gaza) was much better planned and successful.
 While the Desert Mounted Corps swept round the Turkish flank, 52nd (L) Division down on the coast carried out a direct attack on the strong el Arish position to pin the Turks.
 4th Royal Scots was given the daunting task of crossing 900 yd of No man's land and then storming the central and eastern portion of the formidable el Arish redoubt and the associated 'Little Devil' trench system.
 The troops practised this attack over trench models for days before the attack went in on 2 November.
 The first phase of the night attack on 'Umbrella Hill' had died down before 4th RS moved out in the dark to its jumping-off position 500 yd from the redoubt.
 Followed by supporting and carrying companies of the 8th Bn Cameronians (Scottish Rifles), and preceded by two tanks (one of which immediately broke down), 4th RS launched its attack at 03.00 as the British artillery pounded the objective.
 The battalion advanced 'with magnificent steadiness' in four waves on a frontage of 300 yd under Turkish artillery fire (the remaining tank was hit and burned out after it had crossed the first two lines of trenches).
 The infantry crossed four lines of trenches, the following waves 'mopping up' the defenders as they advanced, and then they steadily cleared the 'Little Devil' trenches and dugouts, despite losses from landmines.
 The objective was carried by 03.55, but counter-attacks had to be held off until daybreak.
 Daylight showed that the furthest trench was untenable, so the battalion moved back a little to the higher ground from which they could deny these trenches to the enemy.
-Furher counter-attacks came in at the end of the day, but the position was held.
+Further counter-attacks came in at the end of the day, but the position was held.
 When the battalion was relieved that night it had lost about 200 casualties, which had risen to 240 by the end of the battle on 7 November.